Children’s Book Illustration Generator – Learn the Basics

 - Plan composition and lighting per page.

-- Export at 300 DPI for your trim size.
+- Export at a print‑ready resolution for your trim size.

 Study the free library for patterns